 I’ve been questioning the value of a business model that asks people for donations and then buys big, fancy buildings and prioritizes “experiences” over education.
 I’ve been internally trying to integrate my two inconsistent feelings during this time, simultaneously having a personal stake in the continued success of the industry and wondering whether and why it still matters to donate to and support higher education institutions.

 Here’s what I’ve come up with: As most all Salesforce consultants know, it takes a considerable amount of work, time, and financial resources to implement a new technical system that is both successful and strategic.
-For example, my wife has been very busy over the past few months working to recreate and adjust her class material to an online environment with the systems she has access to at her institution.
-She has had to become incredibly adaptable and nimble in order to enable her students (who have now dispersed back to their homes across the globe) to attend live and recorded lectures, participate in “class discussions,” and complete exams in a way that is still educationally valuable.
+For example, my partner has been very busy over the past few months working to recreate and adjust his class material to an online environment with the systems he has access to at his institution.
+He has had to become incredibly adaptable and nimble in order to enable his students (who have now dispersed back to their homes across the globe) to attend live and recorded lectures, participate in “class discussions,” and complete exams in a way that is still educationally valuable.

 While the circumstances behind this shift, stemming from the COVID-19 pandemic, were unforeseen, I believe it is imperative that universities handle donations with the same adaptability and nimbleness demanded of their educators.
 The higher education space as a whole would benefit greatly from a concerted effort to lift strain from their instructors and students and focus funding on technology and accessibility improvements.

 My role at Cloud for Good as a Principal Consultant has allowed me to see first-hand just how important the right technologies can be for the success of a higher education institution.
 Institutions can grow and instructors can be empowered in ways unthinkable without the right technology.
 Every aspect of our society is evolving at a rapid pace, and the higher education space must account for that evolution if it is to thrive and prosper following the historic difficulties 2020 has presented institutions worldwide.